 Don’t Forget to Capture the Moment

 It’s always a good idea to put someone in charge of capturing screen shots or ensuring a recording is captured of the ceremony so you can keep that memory forever.
+It may be a virtual wedding, but it’s still a wedding!
 Once parks open back up, book a photographer to photograph the two of you to better help you remember this special time of your lives.
 Your love survived the coronavirus which means it can survive anything else!